US retail sales soared 1.6% in March

 Sales at gas stations climbed 3.5% in March, while spending at auto dealers jumped 3.1%.
 Clothiers reported a 2% gain and furniture stores enjoyed a 1.7% bump.

+Out of 13 retail categories, only one — sporting goods, hobby, musical instrument and book stores — reported a sales decline.

+Spending at department stores was unchanged in March.
+Purchases in the sector that includes online businesses enjoyed a 1.2% increase.
+Restaurants saw their sales improve 0.8%.

 Excluding autos and gas, retail sales increased by a still solid 0.9%.
+The ramp up suggests that consumers feel confident enough about their finances to maintain their spending, overcoming fears after retail sales in December plunged 1.6%, partially recovered in January and declined again in February.

 During the past year, retail spending has grown 3.6%.